magicsunday/webtrees-fan-chart/README.md

 ## Usage
-At the charts menu, you will find a new link called `Fan chart`.
+At the charts' menu, you will find a new link called `Fan chart`.

 ## Development